 When you are not attracted to your date, you don’t have a lot at stake or high expectations it will lead anywhere.
 This gives you the opportunity to be authentic and to simply be unapologetically you.

+The goal of dating is finding the person who wants YOU and not someone else, or someone who is simply convenient for right now.
 This is how you find a partner who gets you, who claims you, who ultimately will stand by you no matter what.

 How do you feel when you spend time with this person?

-Is this person accommodating or demanding?
+Are they accommodating or demanding?